SINGLE LENGTH Q & A

 With Single Length irons it is possible to change lofts and engineer a higher COR face into the design of the low loft irons to prevent them from losing distance when built to a single length that is shorter than the length of the low loft irons in the conventional set.
 Not so with a driver.
 Drivers have been at the top of the COR limit in the rules for over 15 years.
 And lower loft doesn’t add distance because with the driver, loft has to be matched to the golfer’s clubhead speed to maximize distance for each golfer.

 So if you build a driver as short as a 5 wood, for many golfers that will result in a drop in clubhead speed and distance that cannot be made up in any other way other than to go back to a longer length.
+Therefore any single length set of woods cannot include the driver and can only include the fairway woods.
+The driver must remain as a separately fit golf club.

 If you think normal amateur golfers cling to tradition and resist change, just wait until you take a look into that trait among tour pros and very serious competitive amateurs.
 Shoot, there are still a lot of those players clinging to a muscleback blade in their irons!